hammerheim-game/hammerheim-rules/8-scenarios.md

 wish to visit the ruined library or take a chance and stroll through the market place, it is highly likely that they may discover some rare goods that have survived the fall.
-Leaving the quarter with your life is a different matter though, for the District of the Flying Horse is also rich pickings for those who seek to spill blood._
+Leaving the quarter with your life is a different matter though, for the District of the Flying Horse also offers rich pickings for those who seek to spill blood._

 ##### Terrain
 Set up as normal, however the middle area of the board should free of terrain (maybe a fountain or the like to mark the centre of the square) and to have at least a 12” inch x 12” inch square open area.
 This will represent the Merchant's Square.
-The buildings placed outside of the Merchant's Square will represent the Merchant's Homes and Shoppe's.
+The buildings placed outside of the Merchant's Square will represent the Merchant's homes and shop's.

 ##### Set-Up
 Players set up as normal.

 ```
 ```

 ##### Special rules
 Warbands will begin searching the buildings for common items.
 Each warband will roll 1D6 for each searchable building.
-If they roll a 4+ they found a common item.
-Make a note of how many common items you have retrieved, then roll them at the end of the game.
+If they roll a 4+ they find a common item.
+Make a note of how many common items you have retrieved, then roll for each of them at the end of the game to determine what you found.
 In the middle of the Merchant's Square will be D3 Treasure Chests per warband.

 When a warband touches a chest they must roll a D6, only rolling once per chest.
-On a roll of a 1 on a D6, the Black Pegasus will appear - this replaces the traps found in the Raven Barracks chests.
+On a roll of a 1 on a D6, the Black Pegasus will appear.
+If only one chest remains, that chest will always trigger the arrival of the Black Pegasus.

 The Black Pegasus will appear 8” in on a Random Table edge.
 The Black Pegasus will go in the last turn and will attempt to fly down on the models in the Merchant's Square.
 The Black Pegasus will target the closest model in the Merchant's Square.
 Merchant's Square is the 12” x 12” area in the middle of the table as the streets and alleys would be too narrow for the Pegasus to fly into.